Alternativer - DagsHub - WebCatalog

 dataiku.com

-Dataiku er en kunstig intelligens (AI) og maskinlæringsvirksomhed, som blev grundlagt i 2013.
-I december 2019 annoncerede Dataiku, at CapitalG - den sene vækstventurekapitalfond finansieret af Alphabet Inc. - tilsluttede sig Dataiku som investor, og at den havde opnåede enhjørning-status til en værd...
+Dataiku er et selskap innen kunstig intelligens (AI) og maskinlæring som ble grunnlagt i 2013.
+I desember 2019 kunngjorde Dataiku at CapitalG – venturekapitalfondet for sent vekst finansiert av Alphabet Inc. – sluttet seg til Dataiku som investor og at det hadde oppnådde enhjørningstatus, verdsatt t...

 Hex